tonymorris/blog/posts/2013-07-18-identifier-names.markdown

     - This is yet another escape hatch.

 So why dismiss these protests?
 They are inescapable implications of the halting problem.
-The more practical question is, "how convenient does Scala make these escape hatches available?" and the answer is an unfortunate one; it can often appear to be easier to exploit these escape hatches, but it won't be too long before the penalty is paid.
+The more practical question is, "how convenient does Scala make these escape hatches available?" and the answer is an unfortunate one — it can often appear to be easier to exploit these escape hatches, but it won't be too long before the penalty is paid.
 Although in practice, it is easier both short and long term to avoid these escape hatches, the illusion of convenience persists in some cases.